Updated April 2021

-- It has short planning cycles, so changes can be easily accommodated at any phase as per evolving requirements of clients
+- It has short planning cycles, so changes can be easily accommodated at any phase as per evolving requirements of clients.

-- The stakeholder i.e. the client, is continuously involved with the product development and this results in a solution that meets his expectations and satisfies him
+- The stakeholder i.e. the client, is continuously involved with the product development and this results in a solution that meets his expectations and satisfies him.

 - As an organization practicing Agile methodology, with the kind of interaction involved, you can be sure of achieving a higher level of team cohesiveness.

 Recently, Gartner did research which revealed how CIOs are looking at agile development as a way to adjust new ways of doing business.
-And according to Gartner,adopting agile is the need of the hour for IT leaders and executives, just like Microsoft recently did under the supervision Senior Knowledge Manager, Michele Eichhorn.
+And according to Gartner,adopting agile is the need of the hour for IT leaders and executives, just like Microsoft recently did under the supervision of Senior Knowledge Manager, Michele Eichhorn.